saigontrade88/federated-learning-lib/quickstart.md

 ```commandline
 srun --mem=16G --time=03:00:00 --pty /bin/bash
 ```
-Move to the working directory.
+Move to the working directory or also refer to as <whl_directory>.
 Use
 ```commandline
 cd /home/l/longdang/Desktop/federated-learning-lib